10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 10. |

-Voters have supported the Senior Services Levy for nearly 20 years.
-They understand the value of the Elderly Services Program for the older adults of today and for those who will need it in the future.
+Voters have supported the levy and ESP for 30 years.
+They understand the importance of ESP for the older adults of today, and for those who will need it in the future.

 |